 “And again, Isaiah says, ‘The root of Jesse will spring up, one who will arise to rule over the nations; in him the Gentiles will hope.’”
 Romans 15:12

 The hope we have as Christians is three-fold.
 First, it is the hope that has been fulfilled in the first coming of Christ.
 God had promised His people that from Jesse’s family (Jesse was King David’s father), a king would come to rule over all nations.
-From the Tribe of Judah a ruler would come; and in Him both Jews and Gentiles would find hope.
-The hope candle reminds us what Jesus has done for us.
+From the Tribe of Judah, a ruler would come, and in Him, both Jews and Gentiles would find hope.
+The hope candle reminds us of what Jesus has done for us.

-Thank You for the hope we have in Jesus Christ.
-As we begin the Advent Season, please help me to keep my heart fixed on You and the priceless gift of Your Son.
+Father, thank You for the hope we have in Jesus Christ.
+As we begin the Advent season, please help me to keep my heart fixed on You and the priceless gift of Your Son.
+In Jesus’ Name, amen.